bangpound/manifold/README.md

 The default configuration file format is [YAML], but any format supported by [Schemer][] (i.e. [JSON] or [TOML]) will work fine.
 The following examples all use [YAML].

+For a detailed description of the configuration file, see the *Manifold* [configuration schema].

 #### The 'connections' section